 - The law required the accused to be reasonably careful.

 Proving that your brain injury was as a result of someone else’s actions or inactions is not as straight forward as many people would like to believe.
 Brain injuries are often difficult to detect as compared to other types of injuries.
 It is therefore very important that you gather as much evidence as you can regarding your brain injury and the accident because this will help you build a solid case.

 Mr. Smith is driving when another driver rams into his car.
 The other driver’s blood alcohol level is twice the legal limit.
 The impact of the accident causes Mr. Smith’s body to be propelled into the windshield of his car resulting in a severe head injury.
 Following his accident, he suffers debilitating headaches and his cognitive function is permanently affected.
 Since the other driver’s negligent driving is what caused the accident that led to his injuries, Mr. Smith can file a brain injury lawsuit against him.

 Mr. Smith can also argue that if his airbag had functioned properly, he wouldn’t have suffered his injuries.
 So in addition to suing the other negligent driver for compensation, he can also sue the car maker, the airbag manufacturer and any other person involved in manufacturing the distribution of the airbag.

-If you have suffered traumatic brain injury in Cape Cod, Massachusetts or Rhode Island, you should contact a Cape Cod, Ma, or RI brain injury attorney as soon as possible.
+If you have suffered traumatic brain injury in Plymouth, MA, you should contact a Plymouth brain injury attorney as soon as possible.